-Gatland's selections not based on form
+Gatland's selections 'not based on form'

 "He told me I had trained really well, played really well and unfortunately it just didn't work out the way I wanted it to be," he recalled.

 "I wouldn't be one to go nagging coaches.
-In my opinion I go about my business and do what I can on the training pitch.
+In my opinion, I go about my business and do what I can on the training pitch.

 "I kind of feel among a lot of the staff and squad they felt similarly, but at the end of the day it's the top dog's decision and I wasn't there."